wouterbeek/Cowsay/README.md

                 ||     ||
 ~~~

+---

+### Application options

-When used as a standalone application, **Cowsay** supports the following arguments:
+When used as a standalone application, **Cowsay** supports the following
+options that can be given as command-line arguments:

 |-------------|------------|---------------------|---------------|
 | Long flag   | Short flag | Value type          | Default value |